bossstein/newspanel/README.md

 ![Edit Screen](DemoImages/edit_screen.png)

 From here you can click "submit" to save these changes.
-Again from the original list screen select "Create New Article".
-This brings you back to the same screen as for edit but filled with default values for a new article.
+From the original list screen select "Create New Article".
+This brings you back to the edit screen but filled with default values for a new article.

 ![New Screen](DemoImages/new_screen.png)